 With state-of-the-art equipment and internationally renowned staff on hand, we’ll help you excel in your work, graduating with all the skills employers are looking for.

 Our new interpreting lab provides 10 booths to interpret conferences with up to 20 people.
 You also have access to the LTB 6 lab, a five-booth lab with the capacity to interpret lectures of up to 350 people.
-We are the only university in East Anglia with an interpreting lab.
+We are the only university in the East of England with an interpreting lab.

 We also offer two multimedia language teaching labs with Melissi Digital Classroom software to help you to interpret, translate and subtitle media in a foreign language, equipped with top-of-the-range computers integrating audio-visual projectors and large screens.